-- Promote athletics as an educational experience provided to students as an extension of the classroom and an enhancement to a student's social, physical, and educational development - Promote the spirit of sportsmanship, teamwork, and fair play with studentathletes and coaching staff in athletic competition, minimizing the focus on wins and losses as sole factor of success - Promote equity and understanding among all athletic program participants - Encourage coaches, parents, and fans to be positive examples and role models to student-athletes in the spirit of fair play and competition - Champion the effort for safe and efficient facilities, appropriate equipment, and diverse opportunities for all student-athletes to excel
+- Promote athletics as an educational experience provided to students as an extension of the classroom and an enhancement to a student's social, physical, and educational development - Promote the spirit of sportsmanship, teamwork, and fair play with student-athletes and coaching staff in athletic competition, minimizing the focus on wins and losses as sole factor of success - Promote equity and understanding among all athletic program participants - Encourage coaches, parents, and fans to be positive examples and role models to student-athletes in the spirit of fair play and competition - Champion the effort for safe and efficient facilities, appropriate equipment, and diverse opportunities for all student-athletes to excel

-Participants in the FASD Athletic Department's programs should demonstrate high standards of ethics and sportsmanship.
-The development of good character and other important life skills should be at the forefront of student-athlete participation.
-The highest potential of sports is achieved when student-athletes and their parents are committed to pursuing victory with honor, respect, responsibility, fairness, caring, and good sportsmanship.
+Participants in FASD Athletic Department's programs should demonstrate high standards of ethics and sportsmanship.
+The development of good character and other important life skills should be at the forefront of student-athletes and their parents are committed to pursuing victory with honor, respect, responsibility, fairness, caring, and good sportsmanship.

-As a result, participation in FASD Athletics is a privilege earned by studentathletes through his/her observance of the policies of FASD, Western Pennsylvania Interscholastic Athletic Association (WPIAL), and the Pennsylvania Interscholastic Athletic Association (PIAA).
+As a result, participation in FASD Athletics is a privilege earned by student-athletes through his/her observance of the policies of FASD, Western Pennsylvania Interscholastic Athletic Association (WPIAL), and the Pennsylvania Interscholastic Athletic Association (PIAA).
 As an extension of the classroom, the FASD athletic program encourages all students to maintain this privilege by striving for high levels of success both in the classroom and in athletic competition.